Winchester (Chesil) railway station: History

 Originally named Winchester Cheesehill, the station was opened with the line from Newbury on 4 May 1885.
 Initially a terminus, since the intended line southwards to Southampton was never completed, it became a through station on 1 October 1891 when a connecting line to the London and South Western Railway (LSWR) was opened, joining the latter at Shawford Junction.

 For a short period between 1918 and 1920, the station was the junction point for the Avington line, built to serve the First World War military camps in the Magdalen Hill Down and Avington Park area.
 This line diverged from the DNSR on the north side of Chesil Tunnel, and was worked by the Railway Operating Department of the United States Army.
 The line was dismantled after the end of the war removed its reason for existence.

 The station closed temporarily on 4 August 1942, reopening on 8 March 1943.
 The station was renamed Winchester Chesil on 26 September 1949.
-Like the other stations on the southern part of the line, Winchester Chesil closed on 7 March 1960; however, unlike the others, it was reopened for the next two summers: 18 June 1960 to 10 September 1960 and 17 June 1961 to 9 September 1961, on Saturdays only.
+Like the other stations on the southern part of the line, Winchester Chesil closed on 7 March 1960; however, unlike the others, it was reopened for the next two summers: 18 June 1960 to 10 September 1960 and 17 June 1961 to the last train on 9 September 1961, on Saturdays only.